UFreedom/FloatingText/README.md

 }
 ```

--  `applyFloatingPathAnimation(final FloatingTextView view, float start, float end)` : do animation ,the param 'start' is the value is the start path value which you define ,the param 'end' is the value is the end path value which you define .
+-  `applyFloatingPathAnimation(final FloatingTextView view, float start, float end)` :

+  The param 'start' is the start value of the path,and the param 'end' is the end value of the path.

-- `getFloatingPosition(float progress)` : get the current path value ,[0] is x，[1] is y.
+- `getFloatingPosition(float progress)` :

+  get the current animated path value ,[0] is x，[1] is y.